 A key weakness of VaR is that it tells us nothing about losses in excess of VaR.
 This is a weakness also addressed by extreme value theory (EVT), which attempts to fit a second, loss-specific distribution to extreme tail.
 Therefore, both EVT and stress testing compensate for this drawback in the VaR approach

-Describe the benefits and drawbacks of stress testing.
+Describe the benefits and drawbacks of stress testing